-What is a fuel pressure regulator?
+What is a Fuel Pressure Regulator?

 A fuel pressure regulator (FPR) is a device which controls the pressure of fuel supplied to the fuel injectors on an engine.

-How does a Turbosmart FPR work?
+How Does A Turbosmart FPR Work?

+A Turbosmart FPR works by bleeding off a portion of the fuel flow to the injectors from the fuel pump to control the fuel pressure.
 Fuel is pumped from the fuel tank to the fuel rail by the fuel pump.
-The FPR is normally mounted after the fuel rail to ensure that the fuel rail has priority in fuel flow.
-The valve in the FPR controls the amount of fuel that is bled from the fuel rail by opening an outlet port to allow fuel to flow back into the fuel tank.
+The FPR is normally mounted after the fuel rail.
+This ensure's that the fuel rail has priority in fuel flow.
+The valve in the FPR controls the amount of fuel that is bled from the fuel rail by opening an outlet port.
+This allows fuel to flow back into the fuel tank.

 All injectors need a pressure difference between the inlet and the outlet of the injector to spray fuel into the combustion chamber.
 This is called the base pressure.
 The base pressure is adjusted on all Turbosmart FPR’s via the adjustment screw to suit the injectors and fuel pump system you are using.

 The base pressure is set without any line connected to the vacuum/boost reference nipple.
-Once the base pressure has been set, the vacuum/boost line is then connected to the reference nipple.
+Once the base pressure has been set.
+The vacuum/boost line is then connected to the reference nipple.

+For Example: A base pressure of 40PSI.
 Idling at 20inHg, the nozzle is exposed to 20 inHg vacuum causing fuel to be sucked into the intake manifold.
-This combined with the 40 PSI base pressure would equated to a theoretical spray pressure of 50 PSI which is above the desired fuel pressure of 40 PSI.
-Since the top of the valve in the FPR is also exposed to 20 inHg, the valve is pulled up which opens the outlet port up increase the fuel being bled from the fuel rail which reduces the pressure by 10 PSI.
+This combined with the 40 PSI base pressure would equate to a theoretical spray pressure of 50 PSI.
+This is above the desired fuel pressure of 40 PSI.
+Since the top of the valve in the FPR is also exposed to 20 inHg.
+The valve is pulled up which opens the outlet port up to increase the fuel being bled from the fuel rail.
+Further, reducing the pressure by 10 PSI.
 This then gives you your desired fuel pressure of 40 PSI.

-Important features of Turbosmart’s FPR range
+Important Features of Turbosmart’s FPR Range

 A high flowing FPR is extremely critical on a high horsepower car running a mechanical fuel pump.
 Mechanical fuel pumps are driven directly by the engine.
 Fuel flow increases as the engine RPM increases.
 In a situation such as the end of a drag race, engine RPMis high but the throttle is closed and the engine is consuming minimal fuel.
 The FPR needs to be capable of diverting high amounts of fuel so that in situations like this, the fuel pressure differential between the inlet and outlet of the injector is optimal.
 Large pressure spikes from an FPR not flowing enough fuel can result in damaged injectors or mechanical failure to fuel rails and lines.
 All Turbosmart FPR’s are designed for high flow and are capable of supporting a fuel system rated to the model of FPR.

 MaterialsToday’s fuels have a variety of chemicals to increase its octane rating.
 The higher the octane rating, the less susceptible it is to engine knock.
 Fuels such as alcohol and unleaded race fuels can corrode untreated metals and destroy diaphragms.
 All Turbosmart FPR’s use anodized billet aluminium bodies for strength and corrosion resistance.
-The FPR800 uses a diaphragm that can withstand any type of pump fuel whereas the FPR1200, FPR2000, and FPR3000 have diaphragms that can handle any type of race fuel or alcohol.
+The FPR800 uses a diaphragm that can withstand any type of pump fuel.
+In contrast to the FPR1200, FPR2000, and FPR3000 which have diaphragms that can handle any type of race fuel or alcohol.